-Homemade Tzatziki Sauce is the perfect accompaniment to any Greek meal, or as a dipper for pita chips.
+Healthy Tzatziki Sauce is the perfect accompaniment to any Greek meal or as a dip for pita chips.
 Fresh dill is key to this flavorful dip!

 What makes a great Tzatziki Sauce?

 - Greek yogurt – Use a full-fat version for an extra creamy consistency.

 - Cucumbers – Finely diced (as pictured below) and squeezed of excess moisture.

 - Fresh Dill – This is the KEY ingredient and you’ll need to mince up plenty – about 1 1/2 tablespoons.

 - Fresh Lemon Juice – A hearty squeeze of a lemon is all you need here.